PrincetonCS-UCA/ucas-website/content/docs/timeline/_index.md

 Typically applications for jobs that require a synchroneous interview (in person or over Zoom) close earlier to allow for interviews to be scheduled.

 -->
-## Fall 2025 campaign
+## Spring 2026 campaign

-- August 20: TigerUHR open for UCA applications
+- January 12: TigerUHR open for UCA applications (you will receive an email from COS department)
-- September 2: Deadline to apply for a COS UCA job
+- January 27: Deadline to apply for a COS UCA job
-- September 8-12: Decisions for UCA hiring
+- January 30 - Feburary 6: Decisions for UCA hiring